Home » Blog » Teamwork » 5 qualities of a great team player

 Remind your peers that you’re all working toward the same goals.
 By establishing good intent from all parties, you can ensure conflict that’s constructive, rather than detrimental.
 And that’ll help the team work toward a healthier resolution.

-To be a strong team facilitator, you also need top-notch communication skills.
-And that starts with a thorough understanding of your teammates’ natural behavioral tendencies.
+To be a strong team facilitator, you also need good communication skills.
+And that starts with a thorough understanding of your coworkers’ and teammates’ natural behavioral tendencies.

 In short, share information in a way that fits your teammates’ needs.
 And strive to do so while being honest and transparent.